tabrezakhtar/hitcounter/README.md

 - IP address is automatically extracted from request headers and anonymized
 - User agent is automatically captured and sanitized
 - Referrer is captured and cleaned (query parameters removed)
+- Page parameter is optional but recommended for page-level analytics
 - Localhost requests are ignored
 - Only requests from allowed domains are accepted